 Depending on the individual personality and character traits of each client, advising or telling your client what to do can result in:

-They’ll do what you tell them to do because they want to avoid conflict with you, but the minute they stop being accountable to you, they'll drop it without thinking twice.
+They'll do what you tell them to do because they want to avoid conflict with you, but the minute they stop being accountable to you, they'll drop it without thinking twice.

-Any one of these options will eventually lead to a total breakdown in true motivation and the outcome that you’re trying to help your client achieve, and will not create the expected outcomes your client desires and that you want to create for them.
+Any one of these options will eventually lead to a total breakdown in true motivation and the outcome that you're trying to help your client achieve, and will not create the expected outcomes your client desires and that you want to create for them.

 Let's look at how this works in a real-world situation.